Ancient Rome Unit: Key Developments in the Beginning of Christianity

 The Gospels relate that Jesus' ministry began when he was about 30 years old, after he was baptized by John the Baptist.
 John was a Jewish preacher who lived on the banks of the Jordan River.
 He preached about the importance of returning from evil ways to God, or repentance, and leading a just life.
 For example, in the Gospel of Luke, John teaches, "He who has two coats, let him share with him who has none: and he who has food, let him do likewise."
 John also emphasized the importance of baptism in preparation for the coming of the Messiah, the savior-king that Jews believed God would send.
 Jesus was one of the many who came to be baptized, and John identified him as the Messiah.
 All four Gospels present Jesus' baptism by John as an event that transformed Jesus' life.
 The Gospels relate that immediately after his baptism, Jesus went into the wilderness or barren hills above the Jordan valley and stayed there for 40 days.
 Some theologians believe that i was during this time that Jesus began to accept that he was the Messiah about whom John spoke, although he never proclaimed himself to be the Messiah.
 Jesus returned to Nazareth, where he began preaching a message similar to John's.

-EVENT B: Jesus' Teachings - Engraving of Jesus seated on the side of a mountain in Galilee, preaching to people of all ages.
+An engraving of Jesus seated on the side of a mountain in Galilee, preaching to people of all ages.

-Information about Event B:
+Information on Event B:

 Jesus' early ministry consisted of teaching Jews in the villages and small towns of Galilee.
 Most typically, the Gospels say, he went from village to village, preaching in synagogues on the Sabbath.
 As Jesus developed a reputation, the crowds who listened to him grew larger, and he began to teach in open areas - in the street, in the countryside, and by the sea of Galilee.
 Early in his ministry, Jesus called a small number of men to be his followers, or disciples.
 These disciples - all but one of whom wee from the laboring class - traveled with him as he spoke before increasing numbers of Jews, Samaritans, and others.